 - 1. Copy the certificate from the host computer to the root of the On-device Storage.
-See Chapter 3, USB Communication for information about connecting the device to a host computer and copying files. - 2.
-Touch 🌼 > 🔓 Security. - 3.
-Touch Install from On-device Storage. - 4.
-Navigate to the location of the certificate file. - 5.
-Touch the filename of the certificate to install.
-Only the names of certificates not already installed display.

-- 6. If prompted, enter the certificate's password and touch OK. - 7.
-Enter a name for the certificate and touch OK.
-If a password has not been set for the credential storage, enter a password for it twice and then touch OK.
+See USB Communication for information about connecting the device to a host computer and copying files. - 2.
+Swipe down from the status bar to open the quick settings bar and then touch ... - 3.
+Touch is Security. - 4.
+Touch Install from storage. - 5.
+Navigate to the location of the certificate file. - 6.
+Touch the filename of the certificate to install. - 7.
+If prompted, enter the password for credential storage.
+If a password has not been set for the credential storage, enter a password for it twice and then touch OK. - 8.
+If prompted, enter the certificate's password and touch OK.